 Of course, he walked the Camino de Santiago and then onto Rome and various other sites around Europe.
 He then walked through Turkey into Asia, passing through Israel, Syria and India.
 His adventures took him through Siberia and Russia, where he crossed over into North America, down to Mexico and all around South America.
 During his time, he visited holy sites of most religions including Christianity, Buddhism and Islam.

-His journey will come to an end this year.
-The promise to the Virgin del Carmen fulfilled, Jose is finally ready to return home.
+His journey came to an end in 2020.
+The promise to the Virgin del Carmen was fulfilled and Jose was finally ready to return home.

 If you plan to walk the Camino de Santiago, check out my book, A Wild Woman’s Guide To The Camino de Santiago.
 I share everything you need to know before you begin your Camino.
 Read at A Wild Woman’s Guide To The Camino De Santiago or click the link below.